foster95/kytchentable/README.md

 * [Abyssinica SIL](https://fonts.google.com/specimen/Abyssinica+SIL?preview.text=Kytchen%20Table) is used for all secondary font and body text.
 I chose this font as I felt it paired nicely, providing a warmth and softness to give the website a bit more of a comforting feel
 * [Font Awesome](https://fontawesome.com/) was used for the social media icons used in the footer

-## Development using Agile Methodology
+# Development using Agile Methodology
-### User Stories
+## User Stories
 Using the Agile Methodology, I first created a series of user stories to help break down the requirements of the website.
 These user stories were all writen in the following formation: As a *Role* I can *Capability* so that *Recieve Benefit*.
-I then used the GitHub issues section to create these user stories.
-These can be found below:

 * As a Site Admin I can create and amend menu items so that I can add or remove food options as new dishes are created in the restaurant
 * As a Site Admin I can create times and days of the week slots the restaurant is open so that I can monitor booking availability throughout the week